-- Use clear fonts and ensure text is easy to read on all devices. - o Suggested fonts for the body of emails: Aptos or Calibri - Suggested font size for the body of emails: 12 - Suggested font color: Black (except for links, which should be underlined and in blue font.) - Include alt text for images to accommodate people using screen readers. - Avoid overly complex formatting or bright color schemes.
+- Use clear fonts and ensure text is easy to read on all devices. - o Suggested fonts for the body of emails: Aptos or Calibri - Suggested font size for the body of emails: 12 - Suggested font color: Black (with the exception of links, which should be underlined and in blue font.) - Include alt text for images to accommodate people using screen readers. - Avoid overly complex formatting or bright color schemes.